 I challenge you to try this for a few weeks.
 It may not be easy, but I know you will feel even healthier.
 Incorporate whatever fits in your lifestyle that will make you manage your stress levels and make you get enough sleep.

 And remember, it’s stress that is the number one killer.
-It makes you fat, gives you terrible skin, it promotes cancer, create muffin tops, tiredness, depression, anxiety, PCOS, endometrioses, fibromyalgia and so much more.
+It makes you fat, gives you terrible skin, creates muffin tops, tiredness, depression, anxiety, and so much more.

 So what are you waiting for?
 Add in that missing piece that will get you REALLY healthy.